tvandame/back-end-developer-interview-questions/README.md

 * How does the 3-way TCP handshake occur when you request a page from a server?
 * What are the contents of an HTTP request header?
 Response header?
 * What is the difference between HTTP and HTTPS?
+* How would you design a URL shortener similar to bit.ly?

 **[[⬆]](#toc) return to Table of Contents**